MahjongPantheon/pantheon/README.md

 Please note: if you're using podman, trying to stop a single service container will result in also stopping all containers it depends on.
 Docker has no such issue.

 To create an event and fill it with some data, run `make seed`, `make seed_bigevent` or `make seed_tournament` (with `sudo` if required).
 Note that users are re-seeded on each command run.
+To log in as one of the created users, you may need the id and client hash emitted in the console.
+Note that dump is output in development mode only.

 A separate [guide about debugging in PhpStorm IDE](./docs/technical/phpstorm.md) is available.